krismakesstuff/KrumSampler/README.md

   - All sliders can be reset to default values when you double click on them
 - You can additionally "hot swap" samples by dragging a sample and dropping it on the thumbnail of the desired module.
 No need to reassign midi or anything.
 - The File Browser lets you add whole folders of samples for easy access to your favorite packs, and let's you preview them.
 It also keeps track of your recently used samples.
+  - The default behavour to audition a sample is to double-click the file.
+If the auto-play option is checked, then it will play everytime you click a file.
+The audio previewer has a seperate volume slider.
   - Additionaly, you can drag and drop files and folders from external apps (DAW, FileExplorer, Finder) that will save to the Favorites section.
 - I envision there only being one instance of the plugin per session and housing all your samples for easy mixing and file management.
   - That being said, there's nothing stopping you from having multiple instances running (Although, I haven't tested this scenario much)